 Configure range requests

-Click Create Rule and enter a name in the Rule Name field.
+Click Create Rule and enter a Rule Name.

 Match Client (Default)

-When ESA receives a Range request, it forwards the request to the origin.
-For the first request for a resource that is redirected to the origin server, ESA rounds up the value of the Range header to the nearest integer.
-For subsequent requests for the same resource, you can set the size of the Range header.
+When a client sends a Range request to an ESA POP, the ESA POP forwards the request to the origin.
+For the first request for a resource that is redirected to the origin server, ESA rounds up the value of the Range header to the nearest integer, which is an integer multiple of the shard size in this case.
+For subsequent requests for the same resource, you can set the size of the Range header to the value of the Shard Size parameter.

 Example: A client sends a request that contains

-POPs redirect client requests to the origin server with the Range header included, regardless of whether the requests contain the Range header.
-Every range request pulls content in the configured size from the origin server.
+ESA POPs redirect client requests to the origin server with the Range header included, regardless of whether the requests contain the Range header.
+Every range request pulls content in the configured size, which is the value of the Shard Size parameter, from the origin server.

 Click OK.